vafansjev/SimplePythonWebsocketApp_wtih_queue/README.md

 - Clients connecting to separated channels (paths) and see only messages in it.
 - There is no delivery status reports/responds (simple websocket app)
 - Server doesn't save any data (no DB, files or anything like this)
+- There is no logging (use "docker logs" instead)
+- asyncio.Queue provides more reliable message delivery (i hope so)

 ### Stack:
 - Python 3.7 (or above)